johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

     There are many USB joysticks available, but quite a few have unacceptably high input latencies, so make sure to do your research before buying one.
-    Generally, you're better off with 9-pin plug (DB9) digital joysticks also usable with real retro computers and a USB DB9 adapter.
+    Generally, you're better off with a 9-pin plug (DB9) digital joystick also usable with real retro computers and a USB DB9 adapter.

     This is not an advertisement, but I can wholeheartedly recommend the [ArcadeR 9-pin joystick](https://retroradionics.com/ArcadeR-9-pin-ATARI-standard-Joystick-With-new-extra-soft-and-durable-cable-p168982750)
     by [RetroRadionics](https://retroradionics.com/) and the
     [DaemonBite DB9 USB adapter](https://github.com/MickGyver/DaemonBite-Retro-Controllers-USB)
-    (sold fully-assembled [here](https://ultimatemister.com/product/deamon-sega-db9/), for example).
+    (sold fully assembled [here](https://ultimatemister.com/product/deamon-sega-db9/), for example).
     This combination is relatively cheap and works 100% reliably with hardware-like sub-millisecond input latency.
-It's a dual adapter, so you can connect two 9-pin digital joystick to it for two-player games.
+It's a dual adapter, so you can connect two 9-pin digital joysticks to it for two-player games.

 !!! note